The Windham Ducal Duet

 “I’m nominally under Lady Pott’s wing, when she’s awake.
 You’d best be going lest somebody remark our tête-à-tête, but I truly wish you’d limit yourself to farthing points.”
 Esther wished as well she could tell her numbskull cousin she’d been “permitted” to attend mostly to keep an eye on him.

 Michael pursed his lips in a sulky pout.
 “Schoolboys play for farthing points.”

 When the door clicked softly closed behind him, Esther informed the hare, the skunk, the stag’s head, and a four-foot-long silver-and-black snake twined around a limb above the mantel, “Even schoolboys know their debts of honor must be paid.”

 End of Excerpt

 The Windham Ducal Duet is available in the following formats:

 About Grace's eBookstore

 When you click on “Buy from Grace,” you will be taken to a PayPal window to buy your book.
 To use your debit or credit card instead of logging in to PayPal, click on the grey “PAY WITH DEBIT OR CREDIT CARD” button at the bottom of the window.

-The Windham Ducal Duet is a bundle in the Windham series.
+The Windham Ducal Duet is a novella in the Republished Regencies, Windham series.
 The full series reading order is as follows: